Tubs-Pluginz/StatusPlugin/README.md

 - Reload all statuses from file with `/status reload`
 - View a list of all available color codes with `/status help colors`
 - View info about the plugin with `/status info`
+- Set a maximum length for statuses with `/status setmaxlength <length>` (requires StatusPlugin.admin.setMaxlength permission)
+- Reset the maximum length of statuses to default (`15`) with `/status resetmaxlength` (requires StatusPlugin.admin.resetMaxlength permission)
+  (Color codes in statuses are not counted towards the character limit)
 - The status of every player is saved to a file, so they will keep their status when they rejoin the server.

 ## Permissions